A Little Email Courtesy Goes a Long Way

 Sadly, Some Folks are Not Worth the Effort

-I cut this individual loose.
-You don’t have to work with everyone who comes your way.
-You do not have to continue on with those who are unable to treat you with respect.
+You don’t have to work with everyone who comes your way, and you don’t have to continue with those who don’t treat you with respect.
 And that’s okay.

 A little courtesy goes a long way.
-Please, thank you, appreciate your help, is everything alright?
-Taking the time to insert comments like this can lend to you being perceived as though everything isn’t all about you.
+Please, thank you; I appreciate your help.
+“Is everything alright?”
+Taking the time to include comments like this can make you appear like everything isn’t about you.

 Because, guess what?
 It isn’t.